-We have audited the financial statements of Lichfield District Council (the 'Authority') for the year ended 31 March 2018 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement, the Balance Sheet, the Cash Flow Statement, the Collection Fund Income and Expenditure Statement and notes to the financial statements, including the Expenditure and Funding Analysis on page 53 and a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.
+We have audited the financial statements of Lichfield District Council (the 'Authority') for the year ended 31 March 2019 which comprise the Comprehensive Income and Expenditure Statement, the Movement in Reserves, the Balance Sheet, the Cash Flow Statement, the Collection Fund and the notes to the financial statements, including a summary of significant accounting policies.
+The notes to the financial statements include the Expenditure and Funding Analysis - Note to the Accounts on page 49, Notes to the Accounts, and Notes to the Collection Fund.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19.

-In our opinion the financial statements:
+In our opinion, the financial statements:

-- give a true and fair view of the financial position of the Authority as at 31 March 2018 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.
+- give a true and fair view of the financial position of the Authority as at 31 March 2019 and of its expenditure and income for the year then ended; - have been prepared properly in accordance with the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2018/19; and - have been prepared in accordance with the requirements of the Local Audit and Accountability Act 2014.